the-vtex-files/the-vtex-files.github.io/discovery.md

 "Face it, ur just a flat projection of ur former self.
 Although u look like a steel case with some wires in it, LOL<br>
 And you know what?
 You've only 'made it' here coz of your ambiguous name."
 Absolutely convinced of hallucinating, I still yelled at him "bullshit, unlike you I'm made of flesh, bones and blood."<br>
-Then he pulled an axe out from the back of his trousers and split my skull apart.
+Then he pulled an axe out from the back of his trousers and split my skull apart.<br>
-"See, I am REAL, a friend from the past,
-U r just a copy of the original,
+"See, I am REAL, a friend from the past, I'll put some sunshine in u U r just a copy of the original."<br>
+I could see
+Cerebral matter, bone splinters and body fluids spattering all around the golden shimmering cornfields in this otherwise undisturbed rural idyll, even landed on his muscular body.

-cerebral matter, bone splinters and body fluids  spattered I was somehow still alive, and there was no other choice other to be game for it.
+I was somehow still functioning, and there was no other choice other to be game for it.

+But the longer I've talked to him, my stable reality crumbled, am I losing it?
+"What message", I i
-"Why not get the message", I thought, "I could go a bit crazy today in this otherwise undisturbed rural idyll, if there's something wrong with them, the system would reject them anyway."
+f there's something wrong with them, the system would reject them anyway."

-"Still curious about the msg tho, tbh."
 "Who is the sender?"

 "It is you, your past you, your language was different then though, lots of noise you were talking."<br>

-"That are files you sent to John Dyson in 2019, you know John, he serves at the dark side at the moment."
+That are files you sent to John Dyson in 2019, you know John, he serves at the dark side at the moment."
 John Dyson, that name rings a bell, she has briefly communicated with him on the matter of the secret biological weapon, both not working on inside matters.
 Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill.<br>

-But the longer I've talked to him, my stable reality crumbled, am I losing it?

  "It contains some plain text and  greyscale images lossless compression, no harmful data, basically."<br>
 This is a true statement.<br>
 The folder contained images that didn't make any sense.

-a file named "John", which was copied on the *** with scrambled text
+a file named "John", which was copied on the *** with scrambled text and identity.check.

-and identity.check.

 ![](https://github.com/the-vtex-files/the-vtex-files.github.io/blob/master/images/letter.gif)